 Temple Live Broadcast

 Dhaval Kumar Purohit

-Introduction to Bhagavat Gita, along with all the 18 chapters, Introduction to Upanishads, Isavasya Upanishad, Kato Upanishad, Keno Upanishad, Taittiriya Upanishad, Mundaka Upanishad and Kaivalya Upanishad are now available on this site.
-Hard copies are available in the Temple Library to borrow, or purchase for a nominal charge (cost).
+Introduction to Bhagavat Gita, along with all the 18 chapters, Introduction to Upanishads, Isavasya Upanishad, Kato Upanishad, Keno Upanishad, Taittiriya Upanishad, Mundaka Upanishad and Kaivalya Upanishad are available on this site.
+Hard copies are available in the Temple Library to borrow.
 These can also be printed off the web.

 Here is a transliterated version for those not familiar with Sanskrit.
 All Sanskrit words have transliterated words in English beside them.